Rock Creek Campus

 Solar Voltaic Manufacturing Technology AAS Degree

-Minimum 90 credits.
+Minimum 91 credits.
 Students must also meet Associate Degree Comprehensive Requirements and Associate of Applied Science Requirements.
 Students must complete a total of four courses of General Education.
 Some courses specified within the program may be used as General Education.
-Math/computation competency is met through the math course(s) required in the program of study.
+Math/computation competency is met through the courses in the program of study indicated with a § symbol.
 Students should consult with program advisors for academic planning.

 Course of Study

 The coursework listed below is required.
-The following is an example of a term-by-term breakdown for a student starting in fall term.
-Students starting in other terms or otherwise altering this plan should work with an MT advisor regarding proper sequencing and limited offerings.
+Students should work with an MT advisor regarding proper sequencing and limited offerings.

 ---|---|---|